openzipkin/brave/context/jfr/README.md

     .build();
 ```

-After a flight is recorded, you can look for "Zipkin/Scope Event" in the
+After a flight is recorded, you can look for "Zipkin/Span In Scope" in the
 Event browser like so:

 <img width="1021" alt="flight recording" src="https://user-images.githubusercontent.com/64215/49773912-f0328b00-fd2d-11e8-9acd-26b82694aea9.png">